MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-updates-to-office-365-proplus-with-system-center-configuration-manager.md

 3. [Enable Office 365 clients to receive updates from Configuration Manager](manage-updates-to-office-365-proplus-with-system-center-configuration-manager.md#BKMK_EnableClient)

 After you perform these steps, you can use the software update management capabilities of Configuration Manager to deploy the updates.
-For more information, see [Manage software updates in System Center Configuration Manager](https://technet.microsoft.com/library/mt613209.aspx).
+For more information, see [Manage software updates in Microsoft Endpoint Configuration Manager](https://technet.microsoft.com/library/mt613209.aspx).

 <a name="BKMK_Reqs"> </a>
 ## Requirements for using Configuration Manager to manage Office 365 client updates

 To enable Configuration Manager to manage Office 365 client updates, you need the following:

-- System Center Configuration Manager (Current Branch)
+- Microsoft Endpoint Configuration Manager (Current Branch)

 - An Office 365 client - Office 365 ProPlus, Visio Online Plan 2 (previously named Visio Pro for Office 365), Project Online Desktop Client, or Office 365 Business